-Rubato (a less strict adherence to the beat) can be used to convey a more romantic feeling.
+Rubato ("robbed time" - a less strict adherence to the beat) can be used to convey a more romantic feeling.
 Think of it as stretching and contracting time, unlike the metronome's unwavering speed.
 One use of rubato is to add just a little time to the first note in a phrase or when there's a change in harmony.
 With a tight, metronome-like rhythm on one end of a continuum, and a free, play-the-next-note-when-you-feel-like-it style on the other, decide where the music belongs and play it with conviction.
 Check out Peo Kindgren playing "Romance" for an example of rubato.
-Now imagine the same piece played with a rock solid beat.
+Now imagine the same piece played with a very steady beat.

 This is one of the most powerful effects.
 The best way to manipulate this dial is to make strategic choices in volume (dynamics) to create a figure-ground image.
 Also, brief changes in volume made by accents create expression.
 Rest strokes and free strokes are the techniques you'll employ for accents and the figure-ground imaging.

-Learn how to control dynamics in your playing by, at will, playing at ten levels, from pppp to ffff(see Dynamics)
+Learn how to control dynamics in your playing by, at will, ten volume levels from pppp to ffff(see Dynamics)

 An aspect of Tone, really, vibrato is a technique for alternately raise and lower pitch on a note by pulling and pushing it.
 You've seen this every time you've watched a violinist or cellist.
 The parameters to control on this dial are depth and speed.
 You increase depth by increasing the distance you pull and push the string.
 You'll find the middle of the string softer than the ends and therefore a much easier area in which to produce vibrato.
 Vibrato applied to a note is said to add "warmth" to the note.
 Almost any time you have a melody note that's held long enough, it will benefit from vibrato.
 Watch an old video of the legendary Julian Bream and John Williams play a duet, each using vibrato.